shivankacker/Sprint/README.md

 ### Creating an Sprint file

-In the project directory, create a file called `test.spml`.
+In the project directory, create a file called `test.spr`.
 <br>
-`.spml` is the file extension for all Sprint files.
+`.spr` is the file extension for all Sprint files.
 Put your Sprint code in this file.

 ### Loading the Sprint file

 Sprint can only be loaded as a component for now.
-To create a component, go back to `index.html` and add the following
+To create a component, go back to `index.spr` and add the following

 ```
 <div __sprint_dev = "test">